Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Windows: Settings -> Passkey

-6. Analyzing the Passkey Sync Process
+6. Analyzing the Passkey Sync process#

 In the previous step, we successfully used the passkey for cross-device synchronization between a MacBook and an iPhone.
 Depending on where you synced the passkey during passkey creation the following scenarios would also have been possible:

 iOS: If you create the passkey in the web app, it will be automatically stored in your iCloud Keychain but also locally on your device.
 When then opening the native app, iOS will try to access the secure enclave with the locally stored passkeys and make use of it for the login process in the native app.
+This seamless sync passkeys functionality is what makes cross-platform passkey sharing possible.

 Android: The process is here very much the same to iOS.
 The passkey is stored during creation in the Google Password manager (and synced here), but also locally in the device itself.
 In the login process of the native app, the local passkey is then used to authenticate in the native app.